artemis-nerds/node-asbs-server/README.md

 Remember, if you want to use forward slashes in the path (i.e `\` instead of `/`), you need to 'escape' them (use a double slash, like `\\`).

-By default, node-artemis won't show anything on the terminal while running.
+By default, node-asbs-server won't show anything on the terminal while running.
 If you want to enable debug messages to see what's happening, set the `DEBUG` environment variable to `artemis:*`.
 On Windows, you can do this with the `set` command:

 	set DEBUG=artemis:*

-Now, run `artemis` in the terminal, and a vanilla instance of node-artemis will start (vanilla meaning default configuration and gameplay).
+Now, run `artemis` in the terminal, and a vanilla instance of asbs-server will start (vanilla meaning default configuration and gameplay).
 Enjoy!

 ## Why?

-One of the original inspirations for node-artemis was to create an MMO Artemis server where groups of players could interact with a real-time world including AI civilisations and 'random encounters'.
+One of the original inspirations for node-asbs-server was to create an MMO Artemis server where groups of players could interact with a real-time world including AI civilisations and 'random encounters'.
 A further catalyst for the idea was many of the posts in the ['development' section](http://artemis.forumchitchat.com/?forum=309504) of the [Artemis forum](http://artemis.forumchitchat.com/) with suggestions for new improvements or better scripting.
 What if there was a custom server that let you have full control over gameplay?
-Instead of asking to add new things to the game, people could do it themselves with node-artemis and use it wherever they wanted.
+Instead of asking to add new things to the game, people could do it themselves with asbs-server and use it wherever they wanted.

-node-artemis was never meant to be a replacement for the stock Artemis server, and it never will be.
+node-asbs-server was never meant to be a replacement for the stock Artemis server, and it never will be.
 It is _not_ a project to reverse-engineer the engine.
 Rather it is a project to create a server with behaviour _similar_ to the server, but developed with open-source governance in mind.

 For all those people wondering about legalities and whatnot, I'm releasing/working on this in a way similar to ArtClientLib.
 If Thom (the creator of Artemis) or another official developer asks me to stop, I will stop.
 Additionally, as I have said, node-artemis is designed for a different purpose than the stock Artemis server.
 Thom has made it pretty clear that the stock server is mainly made for games over LAN, so node-artemis is designed to fill the gap, not provide a means to play the game using unnofficial clients and a server. node-artemis is meant to be a server in a similar way to how Glitter is a client: it will never provide the entire game as it is in the stock server.
 I'm sure it would be possible for someone to do that using node-artemis, but node-artemis itself will not be a complete impersonation of the stock server.
 That was and is never one of its goals.